The Projective Dynamic Logo Framework:

 D40 |

-Theorems: N_min(Z) = Z for all Z ≤ 20 as an exact consequence of the neutron survival condition; conflict saturation C(Z > 20) = 190·T_pp exact; valley of stability reproduced at 100% accuracy for all 51 elements from Z = 1 to Z = 82 via integer filling rates r_exc ∈ {0, 1, 2, 3} linked to the harmonic oscillator sub-shell structure with PDL spin–orbit splitting Δn/(2n_u) = 1/12; eight explicit assembly rules governing sequential nuclear construction from hydrogen to iron.
-A structural connection is identified between OP14 (analytic derivation of the filling rates) and OP12 (derivation of the Bekenstein–Hawking coefficient 1/4): both reduce to counting coherent configurations on a collective PDL surface. |
+Theorems: Nmin(Z) = Z for all Z ≤ 20 as an exact consequence of the neutron survival condition; conflict saturation C(Z > 20) = 190·Tpp exact; valley of stability reproduced at 100% accuracy for all elements from Z = 1 to Z = 82; eight explicit assembly rules governing sequential nuclear construction from hydrogen to lead.
+A structural connection is identified between OP14 (analytic derivation of the filling rates, resolved in D47) and OP12 (derivation of the Bekenstein–Hawking coefficient 1/4). |

 |